markoheijnen/tabify-edit-screen/readme.txt

 1. The settings page where you can manage the tabs for each posttype

 == Changelog ==

+= 0.5.3 ( 2013-01-07 ) =
+* Fix issue that meta boxes are unchecked in screen options

 = 0.5.2 ( 2012-12-31 ) =
 * Default tabs was broken